National Pipe Thread vs. National Pipe Thread Fuel

 NPTF Class 1 requires both L1 and L2 ring gages for the male thread and L1 and L3 plug gages for the female thread.
 Crest Check and Root Check gages are not required for either the internal or external thread.
 Because of the gauging requirements of the NPTF Class 1 product thread, sealant should be used to assure a leak-proof connection.

 NPTF Class 2 requires L1, L2, Crest Check and Root Check ring gages for the male thread and L1, L3, Crest Check and Root Check plug gages for the female thread.
 Because of the gauging requirements of the NPTF Class 2 product thread, the seal accomplished through mechanical deformation should require no sealant to make a leak-proof joint.
-This is critical in some applications where the pipe content is corrosive to chemical sealants.
+This is critical in some applications where the pipe content is corrosive to chemical sealant.

 Top